shift-org/shift-docs/README.md

 ## Netlify deployment

+You can easily run your own copy of the site with these two steps.
+This could help you do theme development in your own repo before submitting your finished write-up to us for incorporation.

 1. [fork repo](https://help.github.com/articles/fork-a-repo/)
 2. [deploy on Netlify](https://app.netlify.com/start) by linking your forked repo.
-Included configuration file `netlify.toml` should mean 0 configuration required to get the site running (though the CMS will not work without some [additional configuration](https://www.netlifycms.org/docs/quick-start/#authentication))
+Included configuration file `netlify.toml` should mean 0 configuration required to get the site running.

+If you have trouble with it please [file an issue](https://github.com/shift-org/shift-docs/issues/new)

 # License